 Treleigh Church sits on a local rise just a mile or so from Redruth, and is unusual in two respects - the first, that its existence is the result of one man's energy and determination.
 Rev. Manley, laid to rest just along the main path to the church door, was the motivating force behind raising the funds for the church building to be erected, and in acquiring the land where it stands.
 As the population of the area grew throughout the 1850s, the former blacksmith's shop at Treleigh mine which had been used for religious services, was no longer sufficiently capacious for two-thirds of the congregation.

 Fund raising for a new church building began in 1864, and the land required for the new church building, churchyard and vicarage - a total of around 3 acres - was donated by landowners, including the Roberts family from Lanhydrock, and the Williams family residing at Caerhays Castle.
-From a series of events organised by Rev. Manley, including a public tea, a bazaar and concerts by the Redruth Choral Society, he was responsible for raising an impressive 900/1300 % of the cost of the new church.
+From a series of events organised by Rev. Manley, including a public tea, a bazaar and concerts by the Redruth Choral Society, he was responsible for raising an impressive £900 out of the total of £1300 needed to build the new church.

 The second reason that Treleigh is unusual - though not unique - is that the church itself is surrounded on all four sides by the churchyard.
 The older graves are to the south and west, with monuments to more recent burials to the east and north.
 Hence, when standing near to the church building, one feels encompassed by myriad stories of parishioners over the last 150 years.
 The canopy of leaves from the mature broadleaf trees here - sycamore, oak and an ageing yew tree - conspire to add a sense of enclosure and security to the setting.